mauriciojost/mauriciojost.github.io/_posts/2017-08-17-jvm-memory-spaces.markdown

 comments: true
 ---

+In this occasion I will explain what are the Java Memory Spaces.
+You should be interested if you're a developper often struggling to understand what an `OOM` or `OutOfMemoryError` is, what `PermGen` is, or what `heap memory` is.

+I will also address why Memory Spaces are such a good idea, how their usage can be measured from a JVM, and where to find documentation about them.

 ## Why would we need Memory Spaces?

 The JVM is responsible of freing unreferenced memory via an entity called Garbage Collector (or GC for short).
 Every time the GC is requested to claim memory, it will execute these steps: